Design and layout

 Can I create themes for my pages?

 Yes.
 Apple creates your site using a predefined color scheme, or theme, as a starting point, with default colors throughout your entire site.
 You can use the themes manager page to create and edit multiple themes to customize your site.
 For example, you can change background colors, text colors, and box and list colors to customize your site’s theme.
-You can apply themes to your provider page, as well as individual collection, category, and tag pages.
+You can apply themes to your provider page, as well as individual collection (for pre-iTunes 11 and pre-iOS 6 pages only), category, and tag pages.
 For more information, see “Using the themes manager.”

 Why do I need collection and item artwork?